-Presenters: Dr. Fernando Pessoa Albuquerque (Brazil) and Dr. Hilary Weaver (United States)
+Presenters: Dr. Fernando Pessoa Albuquerque (Brazil) and Dr. Hilary Weaver (USA)

 Presenter: Dr. Debbie Joffe Ellis

-Dr. Debbie Joffe Ellis – wife of Albert Ellis (the pioneer of Rational Emotive Behavior Therapy; REBT), Professor at Columbia University, and leading world authority on REBT, will provide guidance for coping with the COVID-19 pandemic.
-In this series, Dr. Joffe Ellis will offer an overview of REBT, address the immediate challenges affecting people around the world, and provide real-time demonstrations in how REBT can help us better navigate our way through the pandemic.
+Dr. Debbie Joffe Ellis – wife of Albert Ellis (the pioneer of Rational Emotive Behavior Therapy, REBT), Professor at Columbia University and leading world authority on REBT, provides guidance for coping with the COVID-19 pandemic,.
+In this series Dr. Ellis offers an overview of REBT, addresses the immediate challenges affecting people around the world, and offers comment and personal experience on how REBT can help better navigate through the pandemic.
 This is a 3-part series.
-More on Dr. Ellis and REBT can be found on DebbieJoffeEllis.com
+More on Dr. Ellis can be found at DebbieJoffeEllis.com

 Presenter: Crystal Chissell, Project Drawdown

 Project Drawdown is a global, scientific initiative.
-Its mission is to help the world reach “Drawdown”— the point in the future when levels of greenhouse gases in the atmosphere stop climbing and start to steadily decline, thereby stopping catastrophic climate change — as quickly, safely, and equitably as possible.
-This webinar will describe Project Drawdown and point out how altering some human behaviors may contribute to a better climate future and promote human rights.
+Its mission is to help the world reach “Drawdown” – the point in the future when levels of greenhouse gases in the atmosphere stop climbing and start to steadily decline, thereby stopping catastrophic climate change – as quickly, safely and equitably as possible.
+This webinar describes Project Drawdown and points out how altering some human behaviors may contribute to a better climate future and promote human rights.

-This webinar will help participants to learn: 1.
-What emotional intelligence is; 2.
-Some of the research evidence suggesting a link between emotional intelligence and leadership effectiveness; 3.
-How outstanding leaders use emotional intelligence to deal with critical challenges and opportunities.
+This webinar will help participants learn (1) What emotional intelligence is; (2) Some of the research evidence suggesting a link between emotional intelligence and leadership; (3) How outstanding leaders use emotional intelligence to deal with critical challenges and opportunities.